-It's important to note that sometimes women worked from home to put together matchstick boxes as well.
+Notably, sometimes women worked from home to put together matchstick boxes, as well.
 The residue from the phosphorus was still present on the materials they took into their homes.

 In Addition To Low Wages, Factory Workers Were Fined For Sitting Down Or Talking

 The Bryant & May factory took money out of the wages they paid their workers for infractions such as a messy work-station or matches that caught fire during a shift.
 The fines could also be levied for sitting down on the job – because the women were expected to stand all day – for talking, or for being late.
 If a worker was late, she was docked half-a-day's wages.
 The factory owners took liberties with wages in other ways.
 One example at the Bryant & May factory included deducting from each girl's wage to pay for a statue to honor Prime Minister William Ewart Gladstone in East London.